Institute for International and Comparative Law in Africa (ICLA)

 HLP-on-70th-anniversary-of-UDHR-1

-BY MARY GRACE CAREY, UNIVERSAL RIGHTS GROUP MARCH 13, 2018 BLOG IN FOCUS: DOMESTIC IMPLEMENTATION OF UNIVERSAL NORMS
+BY MARY GRACE CAREY, UNIVERSAL RIGHTS GROUP MARCH 13, 2018 BLOG, IN FOCUS: DOMESTIC IMPLEMENTATION OF UNIVERSAL NORMS

 On Wednesday 28th February, the Human Rights Council marked the 70th anniversary of the Universal Declaration of Human Rights and the 25th anniversary of the Vienna Declaration and Plan of Action with a High Level Panel, as requested by Russian-led resolution 35/1.
 The discussion focused on the implementation of the provisions of these key human rights documents, including the benefits of enhanced international cooperation to that end.
 In a sign of renewed interest national-level compliance with universal norms, much of the discussion focused on the newly emergent ‘implementation agenda’ – how States might better translate their international obligations into improved laws and practices, and how the international community might better support them in that regard.